Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 by the difficulty of searching for a perfect solution or negotiating a mutually acceptable one.
 Just do it!
-Ecosystems without hot-patching just *cannot* scale—or end up reinventing it in ugly low-level ways without language support: at the very worst, special system upgrade tools will reboot the entire machine after upgrading libraries, which might require first waiting for the entire distribution to rebuild, or accepting subtle breakage due to library mismatches, and sometimes installations and configurations that end up stuck in bad states, or “bricked” devices after an internal or external system service becomes unavailable.
+Ecosystems without hot-patching just *cannot* scale—or end up reinventing it in ugly low-level ways with coarser granularity without language support: at the very worst, special system upgrade tools will reboot the entire machine after upgrading libraries;
+these tools must first wait for the entire distribution to rebuild, or introduce subtle occasional breakage due to library mismatches;
+sometimes installations and configurations end up stuck in bad states, and devices get “bricked” after an internal or external system service becomes unavailable.

 ### The Elusive Formalization of Modularity